deepjavalibrary/djl/docs/development/troubleshooting.md

 ## 5. Gradle issue

-Sometimes gradle may fail or stuck.
+Sometimes gradle may fail or get stuck.
 For example, you may see the following error:
 ```shell script
 * What went wrong:
 Execution failed for task ':api:formatJava'.
 > unable to create new native thread
 ```

-You need kill gradle daemon process:
+You need kill the gradle daemon process:
 ```shell script
 ./gradlew --stop
 ```

+After this, it should work when you re-run your command.

 ## 6. Cannot run tests from IntelliJ
 Running unit or integration tests manually from IntelliJ sometimes fails with the message "No tasks available".
 If that happens, the following can help: Go to `File > Settings > Build, Execution, Deployment > Build Tools > Gradle` and change the option "Run tests using" from "Gradle" to "IntelliJ Idea".

 ## 7. Running an integration test hangs for a long time
-Often, the test itself does not actually hangt.
+Often, the test itself does not actually hang.
 To run the integration tests, the `integration` subproject has a `-SNAPSHOT` dependency on the mxnet native binaries, `ai.djl.mxnet:mxnet-native-auto`.
 As it is a snapshot depency, it is updated by the build system regularly.
 If your integration tests hang, it is most likely just the automatic binary dependency being updated.
 As the total size is roughly